If you don’t have some of the things on this list then don’t panic. We do have some spares at the hut. Just let us know in advance.

 Walking uses up a lot of calories so make sure you bring enough good, filling food for the whole day.
 Try to keep packaging to a minimum to save space and waste.

-Please take all fruit peels, skins and cores home with you and dispose of them properly.
+Please take all packaging, fruit peels, skins and cores home with you and dispose of them properly.

 - All of your kit should fit inside your backpack along with your jacket and waterproofs when you’re not wearing them.
 So make sure your bag is big enough.